Balayage for Brunettes in Englewood, CO: Subtle to Chocolate Tones

 Why Brassiness Happens

 Dark hair contains high amounts of red and orange undertones.
 When lightener lifts those pigments, warmth is exposed.
-Without proper toning, those tones can look unintentional.
+Without proper toning, those warm tones can appear brassy or unevenhose tones can look unintentional.

 At Studio 303, we prevent brassiness through: